 - Local market knowledge.
 A credit union's charter or field of membership is generally locally based, or they at least have a local presence in your area.
 To a business owner, there's a lot to like about that.
-At BECU, for example, you're not working with a business banker in another state.
-You're getting local market knowledge from a local industry professional, which puts you in a position to get the best products or loan for your specific type of business.
+At BECU, we are local to the Pacific Northwest market.
+So, if you're doing your business in PNW, you are getting local market knowledge from a local industry professional, which puts you in a position to get the best products or loan for your specific type of business.
 Once you've established a relationship, you can leverage that knowledge for future business decisions.

 - Service that cares.
 Credit unions were built on the philosophy of putting their members first.
 Whether you're an aspiring entrepreneur or making the switch after 10+ years in business, your time is valuable, and service is paramount when deciding on a financial institution.
 A credit union's goal isn't to make a quick buck off another account being opened — their goal is to help you succeed in making your business flourish.

 - A variety of tools and resources.
 The business products available at a commercial bank and credit union are virtually the same.
 However, the rates and fees of those products may differ at each institution.
 At BECU, we support businesses by offering competitive checking and saving accounts, business loans, credit cards, as well as partnering with best-in-class providers to offer payment processing and payroll/HR solutions.
 In addition, both commercial banks and credit unions make it easy to bank from anywhere using online and mobile banking.
-Most credit unions also participate in the shared branching network, which allows businesses to make deposits and withdrawals using ATMs of other credit unions across the country – for free.
+Most credit unions also participate in the shared branching network, which allows businesses to make deposits and withdrawals using ATMs of other credit unions across the country — without surcharge fees.

 While big banks and credit unions share much in common, the difference is in the details.
 Banking with a credit union is more than a business transaction — it's a relationship; one that you can leverage time and again as your ideas and needs evolve.